Red Sox Rumors: Corey Kluber, BOS Agree to 1-Year, $10M Contract with Option for 2024

 The Boston Red Sox and starting pitcher Corey Kluber have reportedly agreed on a one-year contract that also includes a team option for the 2024 season, according to ESPN's Jeff Passan.

-Jon Heyman of the New York Post reported the contract is worth $10 million "plus incentives."
+Jon Heyman of the New York Post reported the contract is worth $10 million "plus incentives" and Alex Speier of the Boston Globe added further details:

 Per Chris Cotillo of MassLive.com, the Red Sox have "pursued Kluber for years and finally landed him."